okhalaf123/electronics-e-commerce-funnel-conversion-analysis/README.md

 - Created a flag for sessions linked to multiple users.

 These cleaning steps prepare the data for session-level funnel analysis, product opportunity analysis, category analysis, and brand analysis.

+### Category 1: Funnel Drop-Off

+**Supporting materials:**
+- SQL query output: `[link to funnel drop-off query outputs]`
+- Dashboard screenshot: `[link to Funnel Overview dashboard screenshot]`

+This section answers:

+**Where does the shopping funnel lose the most users?**

+The session-level funnel was built from `session_summary`, where each row represents one valid, single-user session.
+Sessions with missing `user_session` values or session IDs linked to multiple users were excluded from the main funnel analysis so each session more reliably represents one user journey.

+#### Insight 1: The largest drop-off happens before users add products to cart.

+The dataset contained **490,184 valid sessions**.
+Of those, **488,150 sessions included at least one product view**, but only **41,220 sessions included an add-to-cart event**.
+This means only **8.44% of view sessions reached cart**.

+This shows that the largest funnel loss happens between product viewing and adding to cart.
+Most shoppers are reaching product pages, but only a small share show stronger purchase intent by adding an item to cart.

+This suggests the main opportunity is improving the transition from product interest to cart intent.
+Product pages, pricing, product descriptions, product images, recommendations, and category navigation are likely important areas to investigate.

+#### Insight 2: Cart completion and cart abandonment are almost evenly split.

+Out of **41,220 cart sessions**, **20,733 sessions included both a cart event and a purchase event**.
+This gives a corrected **cart-to-purchase completion rate of 50.30%**.

+At the same time, **20,487 cart sessions did not lead to a purchase**, resulting in a **cart abandonment rate of 49.70%**.

+This means cart activity is a meaningful signal of purchase intent, but nearly half of cart sessions still fail to convert.
+The main funnel issue is still the low view-to-cart rate, but cart abandonment is also large enough to justify a deeper review of product-level friction.

+#### Insight 3: Revenue and conversion improved over time, but cart abandonment also increased.

+Session conversion improved from **4.11% in September 2020** to **5.51% in February 2021**.
+Revenue also increased from **$101,195.51 in September 2020** to **$1.33M in February 2021**, with the highest monthly revenue in **January 2021 at $1.50M**.

+Average revenue per purchase session also rose sharply over the period.
+It increased from **$145.19 in September 2020** to **$276.76 in January 2021** and **$275.58 in February 2021**.

+However, cart abandonment also increased later in the period.
+Cart abandonment was around **48% from September through November**, then rose to **51.25% in January** and **51.73% in February**.

+This suggests that later months generated stronger revenue and higher-value purchase sessions, but also had more cart friction.
+The business earned more from converted sessions, while a larger share of cart sessions still failed to complete a purchase.

+#### Insight 4: Morning and midday sessions converted better than late-night sessions.

+Hourly results show that session conversion was lowest late at night and early in the day.
+Conversion was **3.74% at hour 0** and **3.66% at hour 1**.

+Conversion improved during the morning.
+The strongest hourly conversion rate was **5.47% at hour 9**, followed by **5.44% at hour 10** and **5.33% at hours 6 and 11**.

+Late-night sessions also had higher cart abandonment.
+Cart abandonment was **54.63% at hour 0** and **54.51% at hour 21**, compared with lower abandonment during several morning hours.

+This suggests that shopper intent may be stronger during morning and midday sessions.
+This pattern should be interpreted carefully because the dataset does not include marketing campaigns, traffic sources, or promotional timing, but it is still useful for dashboard exploration.